 In Vanishing Grace, Yancey shows the desperate need our world has for grace, and how Christians can truly make the gospel good news again.
 In this video-based small group Bible study, participants will explore what kind of news is good to a culture that thinks it has rejected the Christian version.
 Wading deep into the transformative power of grace, they will hear illuminating stories of how faith can be expressed in ways that disarm even the most cynical.

-This package includes one study guide and one DVD.
+This pack contains one study guide and one DVD.

 Philip Yancey serves as editor-at-large for Christianity Today magazine.
 He has written thirteen Gold Medallion Award-winning books and won two ECPA Book of the Year awards for What's So Amazing About Grace? and The Jesus I Never Knew.
 Four of his books have sold over one million copies.
 Yancey lives with his wife in Colorado.
 Website: www.philipyancey.com